DannyStoll1/dynamo/README.md

 ### Dynamics

 - F: Apply map to selection [dynamical plane]
-- Ctrl-F: Find parameter of given preperiod/period near selection [active plane]
+- Ctrl-F: Find/follow parameter of given preperiod/period near selection [active plane]
 - E: External ray [active plane]
 - Ctrl-X or Y: External ray to point [active plane]
 - Ctrl-E: Draw all rays of a given period [active plane]
 - Shift-O: Draw all rays in the orbit of a given angle [active plane]
-- Shift-E: Extend ray outwords (works in all families where `gradient` is implemented) [active plane]
+- Shift-E: Extend ray outwards from selection (works in all families where `gradient` is implemented) [active plane]
+- Shift-I: Extend ray inwards (can be numerically unstable) [active plane]
+- Shift-T: Extend ray bidirectionally [active plane]
 - G: Equipotential [active plane]
 - M: Multiplier contour (only for marked cycle curves) [active plane]

 ### Computation

-- +: Increase max iters
+- +: Increase max iters (x2)
-- -: Decrease max iters
+- -: Decrease max iters (x1/2)
 - Ctrl-S: save image (prompt in command line; currently does not include marked points/curves)
 - L: Toggle Live Julia mode (update the child plane as the cursor moves in the parent plane)